-We all know who’s on the Splendour in the Grass lineup, but what can we expect to hear?
-Discover the setlists you’ll likely be singing along to this July.
+We all know who’s on the Splendour in the Grass line-up, but what can we expect to hear?
+Discover the setlists you’ll likely be singing along to July 2016.

 To remove the guesswork from the equation, we’ve compared the setlists of the last six gigs performed by most of the artists on the Splendour lineup to narrow down which bangers you’re most likely to hear come July.
 Take a look at what we found and get your Splendour timetables drafted up.

 If you’ve seen some of the bands on the Splendour lineup already, it’s likely that a few of the setlists might ring a bell.
 Out of the 56 artist’s setlists available on setlist.fm, our analysis showed that only 18 artists are likely to have completely unique setlists based on their most recent performances.
 As a result, there’s only a one in three chance that, at any given point during the festival, you’ll experience a unique set that hasn't been heard before.
 Two-thirds of the artists you’ll see at Splendour will likely be playing a mixed bag of songs from their most recent sets.

 Who is most likely to play a repeated set?

 To get the most out of your Splendour experience, planning how you’re going to spend each of the days and mapping out who you want to see is crucial.
 If you’ve seen some of the bands on the lineup, you might be able to divvy up your time more effectively if you skip some of the acts who are likely to repeat songs you’ve already heard live.
 So if you need to take a toilet break, plan to brave the drink lines or want to check out one of the other three stages at any point during Splendour, take note of the following:

 - Spring Kings.
 Out of the bands on the Splendour lineup, UK’s post-punk Spring King’s last three recorded tours involved 64% repeated songs.